The INR test checks the INR and PT / PTT blood levels and is frequently by people who are taking warfarin to manage their dosing.

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

-This INR test measures the PT, PTT and INR blood levels.
+This INR test, also known as a PT / PTT / INR test, an INR blood test and INR lab test, measures the PT, PTT and INR blood levels.